jSherz/jsj-blog/_posts/2018-04-14-private-static-docs.markdown

     ensure you publish the latest version and update the CloudFront distribution.

-* Before uploading your docs or internal static site, check that you can't access the bucket directly and that requests to the CloudFront distribution are being authenticated.
+* Before uploading your docs or internal static site, check that you can&rsquo;t access the bucket directly and that requests to the CloudFront distribution are being authenticated.